OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Using-MicroSD.md

 //  - where the storage device gets mounted
 //  - accessing the files
 -->
-Under normal circumstances, the SD card and any USB device you plugged in should be the only things that exist in the `/tmp/mounts` directory.
-Thus you can check there with `ls /tmp/mounts/` to determine the name the Omega assigned the card.
-Running `ls /tmp/mounts` gave us `SD-P1` as the name of our MicroSD card.
+Under normal circumstances, the SD card and any USB device you plugged in should be the only things that exist in the `/mnt` directory.
+Thus you can check there with `ls /mnt/` to determine the name the Omega assigned the card.
+Running `ls /mnt` gave us `mmcblk0p1` as the name of our MicroSD card.

 Once mounted, it acts as a regular directory or folder in all ways, and any file that you stored in the card originally should be there!
 For us, it looked something like this:

 ```
-root@Omega-1234:~# cd /tmp/mounts
+root@Omega-1234:~# cd /mnt
-root@Omega-1234:/tmp/mounts# ls
+root@Omega-1234:/mnt# ls
-SD-P1
+mmcblk0p1
 ```

->The P1 in the name means partition #1 of the MicroSD card, if you have partitioned your MicroSD, they should show up as `SD-P1`, `SD-P2`, and so on.
+>The `p1` in the name means partition number 1 of the MicroSD card, if you have partitioned your MicroSD, they should show up as `mmcblk0p1`, `mmcblk0p2`, and so on.

 If you'd like to change where the MicroSD card is mounted on the filesystem, we've written a [guide](#usb-storage-changing-default-mount-point) covering how to do so for both MicroSD cards and USB drives.